Brief

 - on 8 August, five climbers (Aivar Kolga, A. Peljo, Ene Soop, Lauri Ehrenpreis,

-Lauri Stern) from a group of 16 led by O. Vaino ascend
+Lauri Stern) of the group of 16 led by O. Vaino ascend

 Pik Lenin (7134m)